Milkha Singh: International career

-Milkha represented India in the 200 m and 400 m competitions of the 1956 Melbourne Olympic Games.
-His inexperience meant that he did not progress from the heat stages but a meeting with the eventual 400 m champion at those Games, Charles Jenkins, both inspired him to greater things and provided him with information about training methods.
+Milkha represented India in the 200 m and 400 m competitions of the 1956 Summer Olympics Games.
+His inexperience meant that he did not progress beyond the heat.
+But a meeting with the eventual 400 m champion at those Games, Charles Jenkins Sr., both inspired him to greater things and provided him with information about training methods.

-In 1958, Singh set records for the 200 m and 400 m in the National Games of India, held at Cuttack, and also won gold medals in the same events at the Asian Games.
+In 1958, Singh set records for the 200 m and 400 m in the National Games of India, held at Cuttack, and also won gold medals in the same events at the 1958 Asian Games.
 He then won a gold medal in the 400 m (440 yards at this time) competition at the 1958 British Empire and Commonwealth Games with a time of 46.6 seconds.
 This latter achievement made him the first gold medalist at the Commonwealth Games from independent India.
 Before Vikas Gowda won the gold in 2014, Milkha was the only Indian male to have won an individual athletics gold medal at those Games.